 Say goodbye to flavorless meat substitutes!
 This quick and easy Tempeh Marinade infuses layers of flavor into all of your vegan proteins so you never have to suffer from a bland meal again.
 All your tempeh needs is a 30 minute bath in the marinade, then you’re ready to get cooking!

 The simple and gluten free ingredients in this marinade recipe, like tamari, apple cider vinegar, broth, and maple syrup, keep your budget low while infusing deep flavors into the tempeh.

 As a bonus, the marinade can be made days ahead of time and can be adjusted to fit any dietary need or taste buds.
-Try it out when you’re making vegan tacos or when you’re adding tempeh to a grain bowl or green salad.
+Try it out when you’re making vegan tacos or when you’re adding tempeh to a grain bowl or salad.